Hey Diddle Diddle: Origins

-And the Fork ran away with the Spoon.
+And the dish ran away with the spoon.

+This is accompanied with the following commentary:

+It must be a little dog that laugh'd, for a great dog would be ashamed to laugh at such nonsense.

+In fiction

-In L. Frank Baum's "Mother Goose in Prose", the rhyme was written by a farm boy named Bobby who had just seen the cat running around with his fiddle clung to her tail, the cow jumping over the moon's reflection in the waters of a brook, the dog running around and barking with excitement, and the dish and the spoon from his supper sliding into the brook.
+In L. Frank Baum's "Mother Goose in Prose", the rhyme was written by a farm boy named Bobby who had just seen the cat running around with his fiddle clung to her tail, the cow jumping over the Moon's reflection in the waters of a brook, the dog running around and barking with excitement, and the dish and the spoon from his supper sliding into the brook.

+In P. L. Travers's first Mary Poppins book, the titular character tells the children more about a cow they notice in the street, namely that she once jumped over the Moon to cure her dancing affliction, as advised by a king, who references an already-existing story of "the Cow Who Jumped over the Moon".

-In J.R.R.
-Tolkien’s The Fellowship of the Ring, the rhyme was written by Bilbo Baggins, and is part of a much longer narrative poem.
+In J. R. R. Tolkien’s The Fellowship of the Ring, the rhyme is said to be a remnant of "The Man in the Moon Stayed Up Too Late", a much longer narrative poem written by the character Bilbo Baggins.

 Meaning

 The numerous theories seeking to explain the rhyme have been largely discredited.
 James Orchard Halliwell's suggestion that it was a corruption of an ancient Greek chorus was probably passed to him as a hoax by George Burges.

 Another theory is that it comes from a low Dutch anti-clerical rhyme about priests demanding hard work.
-Still other theories refer to Hathor worship; various constellations such as Taurus and Canis Minor; Elizabeth, Lady Katherine Grey, and her relationships with the Earls of Hertford and Leicester; and the Flight from Egypt.
+Other alleged bases for the rhyme include the Egyptian goddess Hathor, the Hebrew Flight from Egypt, or even the relationships of Elizabeth, Lady Katherine Grey, with the Earls of Hertford and Leicester.
+The "cat and the fiddle" has also been tied to Catherine of Aragon, Catherine I of Russia, Canton de Fidèle, an alleged governor of Calais, and the game of cat (trap-ball).
+An apparently modern theory is that it may refer to the constellations of Leo the cat, Lyra the fiddle, Taurus the cow, Canis Minor the little dog, and Ursa Major and Ursa Minor the Big and Little Dippers, which align with the Moon around the winter solstice.

-The “cat and the fiddle” has been tied to Catherine of Aragon (Katherine la Fidèle); Catherine I of Russia, the wife of Peter the Great; Canton de Fidèle, an alleged governor of Calais; and the game of cat (trap-ball).
-The profusion of unsupported explanations was satirised by J. R. R. Tolkien in his fictional explanations of "The Man in the Moon Stayed Up Too Late".
-Although there is some support for the trap-ball theory, scholarly commentators mostly conclude that the verse is simply meant to be nonsense.
+The profusion of unsupported explanations was satirised by J. R. R. Tolkien in his fictional explanations of the poem "The Man in the Moon Stayed Up Too Late" referenced above.
+Although there is some support for the trap-ball theory, scholarly commentators mostly conclude the rhyme is simply meant to be nonsense verse, a type of literary nonsense.